-The politics staff in our division will be 10 following these appointments, so you will have the chance to play an important part of a group which is small enough to act collectively – to, for example, influence its research direction.
+There are 10 politics staff in our division, so you will have the chance to play an important part of a group which is small enough to act collectively.

-Why do we make reference to ‘gender, sexuality, and race’ in the FPs?
+Why do we make reference to ‘feminist or post-colonial approaches’ in the FPs?

-5 of our 7 permanent lecturers are men and all 7 are white.
-We are not interested in simply reinforcing the imbalances that are already there.
+We now have a 5 women/ 5 men balance but almost all of our staff are white European.
+The latter sends one signal about our recruitment to date, but we hope that our FPs send another.
+We are not interested in projecting the sense that we support any staffing imbalances that currently exist.
 So, we worded the further particulars to ‘signal’ that we have realistic hopes of producing a more diverse and gender-balanced short list.
 Usually, job adverts will have a pro-forma statement about equalities, but we are trying to go one step further to signal – albeit with rather subtle cues – that we have thought about this issue a bit more; that we’d like to expand our networks and the ways in which our staff approach the study of politics.
-We are trying to make sure that our current set up does not put off women or people of colour from applying, recruiting from a subject pool in which there is (I think) a relatively good gender balance, and signalling support for research topics that might help expand our current offering.
+We are trying to make sure that our current set up does not put off people of colour from applying, signal that we have had some success in recruiting from a subject pool in which there is (I think) a relatively good gender balance, and signal support for research topics that might help expand our current offering.

 These notes are also there to address a potentially major imbalance in the informal side to recruitment: if you do not have the contacts and networks that help give you the confidence to seek information (on the things not mentioned in the further particulars), here is the next best thing: the information I’d give you on the phone.
-Still, if you reach interview stage, we really should talk.
+However, if you reach interview stage, we really should talk.
+This post is no substitute for more in-depth questions from a small group of candidates about to take the final step.

 Here are some tips on the application and interview processes.